yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 #### Normalized DLT Algorithm

 The DLT algorithm solves for $H$ by formulating a system of linear equations from the point correspondences.
 Each correspondence $(x, y) \leftrightarrow (u, v)$ provides two equations.
-The normalization step, as described by Hartley [6], is crucial for numerical stability.
+The normalization step, as described by Hartley, is crucial for numerical stability.
 It involves transforming the input points such that their centroid is at the origin and their average distance from the origin is $\sqrt{2}$.
 This process is handled by the `normalize_points` function, which computes a normalization matrix $T$ for each set of points.

 The normalized DLT process is as follows:
 1.  **Normalize Points**: Apply a similarity transformation (translation and scaling) to both sets of points, $pts1$ and $pts2$, using matrices $T_1$ and $T_2$ respectively, to obtain normalized points $p1_n$ and $p2_n$.
 2.  **Formulate Linear System**: For each normalized correspondence $(x_n, y_n) \leftrightarrow (u_n, v_n)$, construct two rows of a matrix $A$:

+$$
-    $$ \begin{bmatrix} -x_n & -y_n & -1 & 0 & 0 & 0 & u_n x_n & u_n y_n & u_n \\ 0 & 0 & 0 & -x_n & -y_n & -1 & v_n x_n & v_n y_n & v_n \end{bmatrix} $$
+\begin{bmatrix} -x_n & -y_n & -1 & 0 & 0 & 0 & u_n x_n & u_n y_n & u_n \\
+0 & 0 & 0 & -x_n & -y_n & -1 & v_n x_n & v_n y_n & v_n
+\end{bmatrix}
+$$

 This leads to a system $Ah = 0$, where $h$ is a vector containing the elements of the homography matrix $H_n$ (row-major order).

 3.  **Solve using SVD**: The homogeneous system $Ah = 0$ is solved using Singular Value Decomposition (SVD).
 The solution $h$ is the last column of $V$ (or last row of $V^T$) corresponding to the smallest singular value of $A$.
 This $h$ is then reshaped into the $3 \times 3$ normalized homography matrix $H_n$.
 4.  **Denormalize Homography**: The final homography $H$ is recovered by denormalizing $H_n$ using the inverse of the normalization matrices:

+$$
-    $$ H = T_2^{-1} H_n T_1 $$
+H = T_2^{-1} H_n T_1
+$$

 This entire process is implemented in the `dlt_homography` function, which ensures a robust and accurate estimation of the homography matrix.

 ### Affine Transformation

 An affine transformation is a special case of a homography where the last row of the transformation matrix is $[0, 0, 1]$.
 It preserves parallelism of lines but does not necessarily preserve angles or lengths.
-Affine transformations have 6 degrees of freedom and can represent translation, rotation, scaling, and shearing [7].
+Affine transformations have 6 degrees of freedom and can represent translation, rotation, scaling, and shearing.
 They are suitable for aligning images when the camera motion is restricted to translation, rotation, and scaling, and there is no perspective distortion.

 The affine transformation matrix $M_{affine}$ is: